MickShen7558/595-project/README.md

-#  SimCLS: A Simple Framework for Contrastive Learning of Abstractive Summarization (ACL 2021)
+#  Improving and Evaluating Contrastive Learning in Abstractive Summarization